 Every Ironman athlete knows the brutal truth: after 112 miles in the saddle, your body remembers every minute of discomfort.
-While we obsess over aerodynamics and power meters, we often ignore the one piece of equipment that can make or break our race - the bike saddle.
+We obsess over aerodynamics and power meters, but often ignore the one piece of equipment that can make or break a race—the bike saddle.

 The Hidden Cost of Traditional Saddles

 Most saddles were designed for road cyclists, not triathletes locked in aggressive aero positions.
-This creates two major issues:
+That creates two big problems:

 - Nerve compression that can lead to temporary numbness or worse